The Mad Monk: Plot

-Dragon retrieves a holy relic called the Golden Skeleton, his body from a former life.
-He uses it to travel to the underworld where he confronts a demon and trades his skeleton for Ta Chung's soul.
+Dragon retrieves a holy relic, the Golden Skeleton, his body from a former life.
+He travels to the underworld where he confronts a demon and trades the skeleton for Ta Chung's soul.
 The demon keeps both the soul and the holy relic and sends Dragon back to the land of the living.
-Dragon rushes back to the temple and learns that all of the local gods housed there are leaving; because of Dragon's deal with the demon, they do not want to be associated with him.
+Dragon rushes to the temple and learns all of the local gods housed there are leaving; because of Dragon's deal with the demon, they do not want to be associated with him.
 Dragon seeks out Xiao Yu and promises to marry her if she gives up the sex trade.
 She agrees, but when Dragon begins to transform into a tree because of a prohibition against gods marrying mortals, she thinks he is playing a joke on her.

-Yuan slaughters all the people in the brothel so he can use the blood of 49 people to rid Dragon's relic of its power.
-Dragon goes to the brothel to confront Yuan and, with the help of Tiger and Unicorn, is able to regain his proper form.
-Dragon beats up Yuan and discovers that Yuan has been given an invincible body by the demon.
+Yuan slaughters all the people in the brothel so he can use their blood to rid Dragon's relic of its power.
+Dragon goes to the brothel to confront Yuan and is able to regain his proper form.
+Dragon attacks Yuan and discovers that Yuan has been given an invincible body by the demon.
 Dragon pulls Yuan's heart out to show him that the demon gave him a stone heart.
-A dying Yuan regrets all the bad things he has done and crushes the stone heart, wishing to be an animal in his next life.
+A dying Yuan regrets all the bad things he has done, asks to be reborn as an animal in his next life, and crushes the stone heart.

-Dragon is given a chance to return to Heaven, but he decides to stay to prevent the demon from bringing destruction to those on Earth.
-Dragon imbues his power into his holy relic and makes it into golden paint, which he uses to write protective talismans around the temple.
+Dragon is given a chance to return to Heaven, but stays to prevent the demon from bringing destruction to those on Earth.
+He imbues his power into his holy relic and makes it into golden paint, using it to write protective talismans around the temple.
 The demon blows away the talismans and chases Dragon.
-While fleeing from the demon, Dragon meets the temple Abbot and asks for his help: the Abbot manages to make the demon laugh and simultaneously open his mouth.
-Dragon jumps into the demon's mouth while he is laughing and causes the demon to explode and die.
+Fleeing from the demon, Dragon meets the temple Abbot and asks for his help: the Abbot makes the demon laugh and Dragon jumps into the demon's mouth, causing him to explode and die.

-The gods celebrate in Heaven as Dragon has seemingly lost the bet.
-Guan Yin interrupts the festivities and shows how Dragon has succeeded in changing the fates of the three people: Ta Chung has regained his dignity, Xiao Yu has left prostitution behind and opened a bean curd restaurant, and Yuan has renounced violence to be reborn a pig.
-Dragon is in the end victorious.
+The gods celebrate as Dragon has seemingly lost the bet.
+Guanyin interrupts the festivities and shows how Dragon has succeeded in changing the fates of the three people: Ta Chung has regained his dignity and was born again into a wealthy loving family, Xiao Yu has left prostitution behind and opened a tofu restaurant, and Yuan renounced violence and thus was reborn as a pig.
+Dragon is in the end victorious, receiving a tiara and a scepter given to him in a mock pageant where all the gods cheer him.